Shiaoming/stair-perception/README.md

 My algorithm is far from perfect and not stable in some conditions.
 I will be very glad that if you can push to improve it. :)

+For more details about this algorithm, please refer to paper **Real-Time Stairs Geometric Parameters Estimation for Lower Limb Rehabilitation Exoskeleton** on *30th Chinese Control and Decision Conference (2018 CCDC)*.

 # Dependencies

 * [libfreenect2](https://github.com/OpenKinect/libfreenect2)